-A perfect recipe for dairy free and egg free chocolate chip cookies!
+This a perfect recipe for dairy free and eggless chocolate chip cookies!
 These cookies are made with coconut oil and applesauce to bring you a chewy and delicious chocolate chip cookie without shortening, without soy, and without compromises.

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 READ MY DISCLOSURE POLICY HERE.